Exercise Physiology and Applied Nutrition - PhD

 Tailoring Coursework (Electives)

-Electives may be selected to focus specifically on individual areas of interest in accordance with advisors support.
-Focus areas may include: epidemiology, exercise physiology, applied nutrition, social/behavioral interventions.
+Electives may be selected to focus specifically on individual areas of interest in accordance with advisor's support.
+Focus areas may include: epidemiology, exercise physiology, applied nutrition, or social/behavioral interventions.
 See program guide for examples of suggested courses.
 For students entering with a relevant MS degree in physiology or nutrition, some core courses may be waived and additional tailoring courses can be taken in their place.

-TAILORING TOTAL: 12-15 CREDITS
+TAILORING TOTAL: 12 CREDITS MINIMUM

-Comps and Dissertation
+Comprehensive Exam and Dissertation

 COMPREHENSIVE EXAMINATION (no credits)